Stuartlab-UCSC/hexmap-view/www/public/help/_sources/createMap.rst.txt

 The "layout input formats" described in the `Features to Lay Out the Map`_ section represent different stages of the pipeline used to create a map.
-**Clustering data** is the beginning of the pipeline, any nxm matrix can be used.
-Spearman correlations are calculated representing the similarity between all columns in the **Clustering data** matrix.
+**Feature data** is the beginning of the pipeline, any nxm matrix can be used.
+Spearman correlations are calculated representing the similarity between all columns in the **Feature data** matrix.
 The resulting nxn matrix of spearman correlations is the **Full similarity** matrix.
 The **Full similarity** matrix is then sparsified by taking the 6 highest spearman correlations for each sample, this sparsification is the **Sparse similarity** input format. **XY positions** are then